Oscar De La Hoya

-Oscar De La Hoya (/ˌdeɪ lə ˈhɔɪə/ DAY-_-lə-_-HOY-ə, [ˈoskaɾ ðe la ˈoʝa]; born on February 4, 1973) is an American boxing promoter and former professional boxer who competed from 1992 to 2008.
-His accolades include winning 11 world titles in six weight classes, including the lineal championship in three weight classes.
-He is ranked as the 38th best boxer of all time, pound for pound, by BoxRec.
-De La Hoya was nicknamed "The Golden Boy of boxing" by the media when he represented the United States at the 1992 Summer Olympics where, shortly after having graduated from James A. Garfield High School, he won a gold medal in the lightweight division, and reportedly "set a sport back on its feet."
+Oscar De La Hoya (/ˌdeɪ lə ˈhɔɪə/ DAY-_-lə-_-HOY-ə, [ˈoskaɾ ðe la ˈoʝa]; born February 4, 1973) is a Mexican-American boxing promoter and former professional boxer who competed from 1992 to 2008.
+His accolades include winning 11 world titles in six weight classes, including lineal championships in three weight classes.
+De La Hoya was nicknamed "The Golden Boy of Boxing" by the media when he represented the United States at the 1992 Summer Olympics where, shortly after having graduated from James A. Garfield High School, he won a gold medal in the lightweight division.
+He is regarded as one of the greatest boxers of all time and is ranked the 16th greatest boxer by BoxRec.

 De La Hoya was named The Ring magazine Fighter of the Year in 1995, and was its top-rated fighter in the world, pound for pound, in 1997 and 1998.
 De La Hoya generated approximately $700 million in pay-per-view income, making him the top pay-per-view earner before being surpassed by Floyd Mayweather Jr. and Manny Pacquiao.
 He announced his retirement as a fighter in 2009, following a professional career spanning 16 years.

 In 2002, De La Hoya founded Golden Boy Promotions, a combat sport promotional firm that also owns a 25% stake in the Houston Dynamo.
 He is the first American of Mexican descent to own a national boxing promotional firm, and one of the few boxers to take on promotional responsibilities while still active.
 In 2018, he began promoting MMA matches as well, beginning with a 2018 trilogy bout between long-time rivals Chuck Liddell and Tito Ortiz, with the inaugural Golden Boy MMA event taking place on November 24, 2018.

 De La Hoya has held dual American and Mexican citizenship since 2002, when the Consulate General of Mexico in Los Angeles granted him Mexican citizenship, reflecting his heritage.

 Early life

-His parents emigrated from Mexico to the United States prior to his birth.
 He was born in East Los Angeles, California into a boxing family; his grandfather, Vicente, was an amateur fighter during the 1940s, and his father, Joel Sr., had been a professional boxer during the 1960s.
 His brother, Joel Jr., was also a boxer.
 De La Hoya graduated from Garfield High School in East Los Angeles, California in 1991.